wundergraph/cosmo/rfc/previews-using-fetaure-flags.md

 The implementation is the same as Proposal-1, the only difference is that the feature flag is created when the PR is labeled with `cosmo-preview` and destroyed when the PR is unlabeled with `cosmo-preview` or when the pr is closed.

+## Pros

+- As the feature flag is created only when the PR is labeled with `cosmo-preview`, the feature flag is not created for every PR.
+This can be useful as all the PRs might not need a preview.

 ### Limitations

 - The comso.yaml file should not be changed after the PR is labeled with `cosmo-preview`, if changed for the preview to work as expected, the PR has to be unlabeled and relabeled with `cosmo-preview`.